MarkPreschern/CS4500-Project/Fish/Remote/README.md

 - [ ] Finish filling out this README

 Done
+- [x] RPP must handle abnormal conditions from network (i.e. a 1 sec timeout needs to implemented on all of its calls, and must be declared a failed player)
+- [x] Ensure we are failing players that don't return string "void" when no response is expected
+- [x] Check on RPP for "void" message
 - [x] Handle case where client connects but doesn't send their name (drop this connection)
 - [x] Refactor tournament manager to have seperated cheaters and failed players (and losers)
 - [x] Add DEBUG to logs (client and server)